dboryga/ts-objectify-type/README.md

 const obj = objectifyType<ExampleType>();
 ```

-Returned object is of type `objectified.TypeRepresentation`, which alias for `objectified.Property[]`.
+Returned object is of type `objectified.TypeRepresentation`, which is alias for `objectified.Property[]`.

 ### Types

-`objectified` namespace provides all types for object returned by `objectifyType` function, and can be also imported from `ts-objectify-type`.
+`objectified` namespace provides all types for the object returned by the `objectifyType` function, and can be also imported from the `ts-objectify-type`.
-Check examples for more information.
+Check [examples](#examples) for more information.